wintermuted/blog/about.md

 permalink: /about/
 ---

 I'm currently living and working in beautiful Portland, Oregon.
 My current gig is at [Jama Software](http://www.jamasoftware.com), where I am a Software Engineer & also serve as a Scrum Master for feature-development teams.

 I do a lot of development in [ECMAScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) (recruiters, see Javascript) and mingle with Product Managers.
+In my experience as a software engineer, I have programmed using ECMAScript, Java, Python & Scala, and have developed user-interfaces, REST end-points, and build tooling.

 ### My Modus Operandi

 I am a big proponent of [software craftsmanship](http://manifesto.softwarecraftsmanship.org/) and [agile methodologies](http://agilemanifesto.org/).
-I enjoy working in environments that support Test-Driven-Development and pair-programming.
-In my experience as a software engineer, I have programmed using ECMAScript, Java, Python & Scala, and have developed user-interfaces, REST end-points, and tooling.
+I enjoy working in environments that support Extreme Programming practices like TDD and pair-programming.
+I geek out on process optimization.
+I love learning new techniques and skills.

 ### Normal human things